openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-usbManager-sys.md

 **NOTE**

 > This API is supported since API version 9 and deprecated since API version 12.
-You are advised to use **getPortSupportModes**.
+You are advised to use [getPortSupportModes](#getportlist12).

 **System API**: This is a system API.